British School of Beijing

-As of 2012 the British School of Beijing, then a single school composed of two campuses, was the second largest international school in Beijing.
-The following year it was divided into two separate schools.
+The company Nord Anglia Education operates two school campuses in Beijing: one in Shunyi and the other in Sanlitun, Chaoyang.
+The Shunyi campus took pupils from 18 months through to 18 years of age, and the Sanlitun campus is for students from the ages of 2 to 11.

 History

 The school was founded in 2003.
-It was originally intended to open in September 2004, but it opened on 29 March 2004 as prospective families were already in Beijing.
+It was originally intended to open in September 2004, but it actually opened on 29 March 2004.

-Originally both Nord Anglia campuses in Beijing, Shunyi and Sanlitun, were operated as a single school, The British School of Beijing (北京英国国际学校).
+Originally both Nord Anglia campuses in Beijing, Shunyi and Sanlitun, were operated as a single school, The British School of Beijing.
 In 2013 they were administratively made into separate institutions.

 BSB, as of 2013, sends teachers to rural China to help area Chinese students, and teachers from rural China go to BSB to get assistance.
 The Chinese central government had selected BSB for this role.

 Curriculum

-The school offers an enhanced English National Curriculum.
-The curriculum is taught by UK qualified teachers and supported by teaching assistants.
-The school prepares students for the IGCSE, and IB Diploma Programme.

 Students in the primary levels study Mandarin Chinese and may choose to take a second foreign language.
 Secondary students must study Mandarin and another foreign language.

-The school offers a German Primary Programme for German-speaking primary school students in Klasse 1 to 4 to study core subjects in German, following the Thuringia Curriculum, while integrating into the English National Curriculum with non-core subjects and a variety of whole school activities.
+The school offers a German Primary Programme for German-speaking primary school students in Klasse 1 to 4 to study core subjects in German, following the Thuringia Curriculum, whilst integrating into the English National Curriculum with non-core subjects and a variety of whole school activities.

 Student body

 As of 2011 the whole BSB school had 1,150 students from 50 countries.
-Many of the parents work for embassies and/or multinational corporations.
+Many of the parents work for embassies or multinational corporations.
 The British made up the largest group of students at BSB, about 25% of the total.
-The Mainland European nationalities together totaled 30%, and the third-largest grouping originated from North America.
+The mainland European nationalities together totaled 30%, and the third-largest grouping originated from North America.

-As of 2016, BSB Shunyi's maximum capacity is 1500 students and students came from over 60 nationalities including British, German, American, South Korean and Hong Kong etc.
+As of 2016, BSB Shunyi's maximum capacity is 1,500 students and students came from over 60 nationalities, including British, German, American, South Korean and Hong Kong.

-Location

-The British School of Beijing has two campuses.
-The Sanlitun campus comprises two buildings in downtown Beijing in the Embassy district.
-One building caters for Pre-Nursery and Nursery students (age 2 – 4), the other is from Reception to Year 6 (age 5 – 11).
-The other larger campus is situated in the rural area of Shunyi, approximately 45 minutes out of central Beijing.
-This campus caters for students from Pre-Nursery to Sixth Form College (18 months – 18 years).